 ~takes a deep breath~

-So today, I’m home.
-Back where I belong.
-With that in mind, it’s time to get cooking again, something I have been doing all weekend.
-Oh how I missed having my kitchen!
-Today’s recipe is a small and dainty orange roll.
+So when I got back home I wanted to get in my kitchen and that’s when I decided to make these here orange rolls.
+They are small and dainty but they are big on flavor.
 They are somewhat like cinnamon rolls in their concept but not much like them at all in taste.
 Alabama has a few places that are known for their orange rolls, served alongside your lunch plate or placed upon your table in baskets, and I’ve never even tried any of those.
 Yes, I am probably the only person in Alabama who has never eaten at All Steak in Cullman – but I never did say I was well traveled.
 Given the chance to go or stay, I generally choose stay whenever possible 🙂 It’s not that I’m a homebody, it’s just that I realize how blessed I am to have my home and everyone in it and I need a few lifetimes in order to enjoy it fully.

 Here is my simple take on orange rolls and I hope you get to try them soon because they are surprisingly low fuss and supremely divine!